Access Books: History

 Access Books acquires new books via donations from publishers and distributors or buying them at a discount with grants from charities, businesses, or wealthy individuals.
 Recipient libraries may request specific titles that are of particular interest to their communities.
 Used books mostly come from individual donations and book drives by ad hoc groups or local organizations such as middle-class suburban and private schools.
 Access Books encourages partnerships between schools that have resources and those needing them, as with a book drive led by two students at Oaks Christian School, a private school in Westlake Village.
 This drive yielded over 11,000 books for new charter schools in North Hollywood and downtown L.A.

 Access Books delivers and helps process the thousands of books that go to each library.
 At Saturday library events scheduled during the school year, volunteers from Access Books and the donating and receiving schools together sort, label, and shelve the books.
 This reduces overhead and speeds up the availability of the books for use.
 To further improve the libraries, volunteers also paint colorful literacy-themed murals and install items such as comfortable furniture and rugs for reading.
 The Saturday events expedite this work and facilitate contact between diverse communities.

 Access Books fundraisers and community outreach events have included book signings with authors Jamie Lee Curtis, Cornelia Funke, and Jeff Kinney as well as conferences for young writers and illustrators.
 The conferences, held at venues such as the Milken Community High School and UCLA, have included keynote speakers and workshops led by professional writers.

-NOTE - a similar organisation BookEnds was founded in 1998, also providing books to disadvantaged children in southern California.
-It claimed in 2014 to have distributed a total of 2 million books.
-(As at April 2024, it appears to have ceased to operate or changed its name).